Police officers accused of killing George Floyd to be tried together, in Minneapolis

 Citing security threats, the judge also ruled that jurors in the case will be publicly anonymous — their names, addresses and other identifying information known only to the court and involved attorneys until after the trial.
 He also ruled that jurors will be partially sequestered; they will be allowed to sleep in their own homes, but the Hennepin County Sheriff’s Office will transport them to the courthouse from a remote meeting point each day to maintain their privacy.

-Cahill also decided that there can be audio and video coverage of the trial — against prosecutors’ wishes — because of the anticipated need to maintain social distancing during the ongoing covid-19 pandemic.
+Cahill also decided that there can be audio and video coverage of the trial — against prosecutors’ wishes — because of the anticipated need to maintain social distancing during the ongoing coronavirus pandemic.

 In a separate ruling, the judge also declined to move the trial out of Hennepin County, rejecting defense concerns about the ability to seat an impartial jury given the intense media coverage of the case and the possibility of protests that could threaten the safety of participants, including jurors.
 Cahill wrote that a “fair and safe trial” can be held in Minneapolis and pointed out that “no corner of the state of Minnesota has been shielded from pretrial publicity regarding the death of George Floyd.”

-Minnesota Attorney General Keith Ellison, whose office is overseeing the prosecution, said he was “satisfied” by the court’s decisions and believes the case should go forward as planned.
+Minnesota Attorney General Keith Ellison, whose office is overseeing the prosecution, said he was “satisfied” by the court’s decisions and thinks the case should go forward as planned.

 “The murder of George Floyd occurred in Minneapolis, and it is right that the defendants should be tried in Minneapolis,” Ellison said.
 “It is also true that they acted in concert with each other and the evidence against them is similar, so it is right to try them in one trial.”